 Offer free home security checks across Wiltshire for older people and those who are otherwise vulnerable or disadvantaged.

-Provides advice and charged-for practical support across Wiltshire to help you to enjoy an independent life in your own home.
-Also provide a competitively priced handyperson service.
+Provides advice and charged-for practical support across Wiltshire (excluding Swindon) to help you to enjoy an independent life in your own home, including a competitively priced handyperson service.

 Royal British Legion Handy Van (Swindon only) Tel: 0808 802 8080